dtolnay/rust-quiz/questions/023-inherent-vs-trait-method.md

 It is important for macro authors to be aware of this.
 Macro-generated code typically should not use method call syntax to invoke trait methods on types defined by the user.
-Those calls could get unintentially hijacked by inherent methods having the same name as the trait method.
+Those calls could get unintentionally hijacked by inherent methods having the same name as the trait method.

 On the other hand, `S.g()` calls the trait method `g`.
 Auto-ref during method